OfficeDev/open-xml-docs/docs/spreadsheet/working-with-tables.md

 # Working with SpreadsheetML tables

-This topic discusses the Open XML SDK **[Table](/dotnet/api/documentformat.openxml.spreadsheet.table)** class and how it relates to the Open
-XML File Format SpreadsheetML schema.
+This topic discusses the Open XML SDK <xref:DocumentFormat.OpenXml.Spreadsheet.Table> class and how it relates to the Open XML File Format SpreadsheetML schema.
 For more information about the overall structure of the parts and elements that make up a SpreadsheetML document, see [Structure of a SpreadsheetML document